+Basic Information

+Population: 569,000

+Area: 32.22km2

+Itabashi Ward Website (Japanese) www.city.itabashi.tokyo.jp

+Itabashi Ward

-Itabashi Ward Overview of Itabashi Ward Itabashi Ward is located in the northwestern part of Tokyo's 23 wards, with lowlands in the north and plateaus in the south.
+Overview of Itabashi Ward

+Itabashi Ward is located in the northwestern part of Tokyo's 23 wards, with lowlands in the north and plateaus in the south.
 The lowlands are the alluvial lowlands of the Arakawa River, and the plateau is the northeastern edge of the Musashino Plateau.
 The plateau is formed by the Shakujii River, Shirako River, and other rivers that flow into the Arakawa River.
 These rivers carve the plateau into an undulating terrain with many hills.

-Itabashi Ward is a residential city with a population of about 570,000 people.
-The ward is home to numerous businesses, including local shopping malls, urban agriculture in the Akatsuka area near the border with Saitama Prefecture, and industries along the coast of Shingashi River (a tributary of the Arakawa River).
-Environmental Initiatives The vision for the environment that Itabashi Ward aims to achieve over the next decade is 'Ecopolis Itabashi', a smart city that connects people and the natural environment for the benefit of the future.
-Itabashi ward has formulated the Environmental Education Promotion Plan to achieve a basic level of environmental education in the ward and to further promote education and actions related to environmental conservation through cooperation and collaboration among residents, citizens' groups, businesses, schools, and the local government.
-Itabashi has been working on creating environmental education programs since 2007, and has published environmental education handbooks that are widely used in environmental education.
-Recently, a non-profit organization that has been implementing environmental education programs in cooperation with the ward received the Minister of the Environment Award for Global Warming Prevention Activities.
-Its environmental education activities are evaluated highly both inside and outside the ward.
-Basic Information Population: 570,000 Area: 32.22km2 Itabashi Ward Website (Japanese) www.city.itabashi.tokyo.jp
+Itabashi Ward is a residential city with a population of about 569,000.
+The ward is home to numerous businesses, including local shopping malls, urban agriculture in the Akatsuka area near the border with Saitama Prefecture, and industries along the coast of Shingashi River (a tributary of the Arakawa River), making it one of Tokyo's leading industrial cities.
+Environmental Initiatives Itabashi ward has formulated the 'Itabashi Environmental Action Point Project' which awards points to its residents and businesses based on the percentage of reduction in energy consumption through energy-saving behaviour, with the aim of realizing a Zero Carbon City by 2050.
+In addition, in order to reduce the use of one-way plastic and the daily use of own bottles, water servers that can be used free of charge have been installed at four locations in the ward, and more are planned to be installed in ward facilities in the future.
+Furthermore, the Itabashi Ward Office main building and 24 other facilities have been powered by 100% renewable energy, and other efforts are being made to realize a Zero Carbon City through the concerted efforts of its residents, businesses and the ward.

 Kawasaki City Message from the Mayor of Kawasaki City Norihiko Fukuda Through the concerted effort of both the public and private sectors, Kawasaki city has taken on the challenge of addressing the pollution problems that arose in the wake of its rapid economic growth.
 We have created an environmental city that is now a model for the rest of the world.
-Kawasaki is home to a large number of environmental technologies and industries, and its citizens and businesses have a high level of environmental awareness, as demonstrated by the fact that the city has had the lowest daily waste per capita of any governmentdesignated city for three consecutive years.
+Kawasaki is home to a large number of environmental technologies and industries, and its citizens and businesses have a high level of environmental awareness, as demonstrated by the fact that the city has had the lowest daily waste per capita of any government-designated city for three consecutive years.
 Taking advantage of this potential, we will promote initiatives as an SDGs Future City aimed at making Kawasaki the "Happiest City" where growth and maturity are balanced.
 In order to pass on an environment in which future generations can live with peace of mind, the city announced in February 2020 that it would aim to achieve virtually zero CO2 emissions by 2050.
 We are promoting initiatives in collaboration with numerous actors based on our decarbonization strategy; 'Kawasaki Carbon Zero Challenge 2050.'
 In the future, we will continue to exchange information with the participating cities of ICLEI, and promote cooperation that is not limited to within the city boundaries.
 As a frontrunner in Japan, we will lead the efforts to realize a decarbonized society.